This phrase woke me from my sleep and continued rolling around in my mind and spirit as the days went on.

 What does new light mean, I’ve continued to ask God?

 And today, a hint surfaced.

 You see, for months I’ve been processing a tension; after years of embracing contemplation, I’m now desiring holy action that emerges from listening before doing.
 Yet, as much as I value sitting on the couch in deep reflection with God, can there also be creative doors He swings open?
 Being and doing that comes from Him alone?

 Why does it have to be either/or?
 One or the other?

-What if this whole time I’ve been misidentifying intimacy as mainly contemplation, when it’s so many more lights and colors than just sitting on the couch with God?
+What if this whole time I’ve been inaccurately defining intimacy as contemplation, when it’s so many more lights and colors than just sitting in prayer on the couch with God?